learn-co-curriculum/instant-datascience/README.md

 * Data visualization: using plots to display data
 * Functions: defining and running specific procedures in code

-So this set of lessons will go into these topics, with lessons and labs on each.
-Then, we will break down the content down step by step.
+This set of lessons will go into these topics, with lessons and labs on each.
+Then, we will break down the content step by step.
 But this lesson is about instant data science.
-So explore that in these first topics.
+So we will explore that in these first topics.

 ### Song Analysis

 What makes a hit record?
 Does repetitiveness help?
 And is our music getting more repetitive over time?
-Questions like these were asked by the great computer scientist Donald Knuth in 1977, and were reasked and answered, by Colin Morris in [this article](https://pudding.cool/2017/05/song-repetition/).
+Questions like these were asked by the great computer scientist Donald Knuth in 1977, and were reasked and answered by Colin Morris in [this article](https://pudding.cool/2017/05/song-repetition/).

 Here is a chart that Colin Morris produced showing some of the most repetitive popular artists.
 How was something like this made and calculated?